Please log in or subscribe below:

 Commercial publishers seem an attractive option to keep digital projects alive.
 In the past few years Brepols for example has expanded its digital assets with L'Année philologique, to complement the Library of Latin Texts.
 Brill is another main player, with the Supplementum Epigraphicum Graecum and Brill's New Jacoby.
 Other websites have set up their own subscription services, e.g. the Online Egyptological Bibliography in Oxford, or the Thesaurus Linguae Graecae.
 But none of these projects is Open Access, and that is something we have always been committed to.

 6. Charge for functionality

-This page explains what will change.
+This page explains what has changed.